Knuxfan24/KnuxLib/Experimental_Formats.md

 - [2010 Collision (.orc)](KnuxLib/Engines/Hedgehog/Collision_2010.cs).
 Only reads about half the format but does have an OBJ exporter that exports the basic collision geometry.

-- [Path Spline (Wars) (.path)](KnuxLib/Engines/Hedgehog/PathSpline_Wars.cs).
-Reads almost the whole format (although the k-d tree is a bit of a mystery) and can export the spline data to an OBJ, as well as resave binary identical files, but doesn't have any way to import external spline data.

 - [Rangers Collision (.btmesh)](KnuxLib/Engines/Hedgehog/Collision_Rangers.cs).
 Only has a reader that misses the bounding volume hierarchy data for the meshes, also has quite a few unknown values.

 - [Scene Effect Collision (.fxcol.bin)](KnuxLib/Engines/Hedgehog/SceneEffectCollision.cs).
 Has extremely basic reading and writing (which produces binary identical files to the originals), but the actual purpose of the data and their actual structures is yet to be researched.